-Retail and Leisure Study 2012
+Retail and Leisure Study update

-2.3.24 The Council has commenced work on the Retail & Leisure Study as part of the evidence base for the Core Strategy, Bradford City Centre AAP, and Shipley Canal Road Corridor AAP and inform development management decisions relating to retail and leisure uses.
-The previous study was undertaken in 2007.
-An update is being undertaken because of the impact of the recession, granting of planning permissions and implementation of planning consents.
+2.3.25 The Retail & Leisure Study update (May,2013) has been undertaken by consultants WYG.
+It is key evidence for both, the Core Strategy, as well as the Bradford City Centre AAP, and Shipley Canal Road Corridor AAP.
+The update looked at the impact of the recession, granting of planning permissions and implementation of planning consents and health and vitality of the main centres.
 Consultant WYG have been commissioned to undertake this work on behalf of the Council.
-The Retail & Leisure Study 2012 will be published in April 2013.